Skip to main content

 Proceeds writes two complementary records for every protected request.

 • Events track lifecycle steps.
-Proceeds emits Request, Payment, Fulfillment, and Error events.
+Proceeds emits REQUEST, SUCCESS, and ERROR events.

 When a paid request behaves unexpectedly, start in Events to find the step that failed, then cross-check the matching record in Transactions.